 That’s not to knock free model release forms.
 Or anything that’s free really.

-But it’s important to talk with your production’s lawyer(s) to ensure your model release form pdf has all the clauses your specific production needs.
+But it’s important to talk with your production’s lawyer(s) to ensure your photography model release form pdf or simple model release has all the clauses your specific production needs.

 In choosing or designing a model release form template for your individual needs, be sure to be specific, clear, and thorough in what the contract outlines.
 If you’re planning to digitally manipulate a photo, include a clause that specifies your intention.